In This Article

 The Advantages of No-Fault Insurance Coverage

 No-fault insurance—also called personal injury protection (PIP)—is beneficial in many circumstances.
 For example, it relieves you of having to seek compensation from another party’s insurer for your most immediate needs.
-Additional benefits include:
+Additional benefits include:- It allows you a faster way to recover damages than filing a lawsuit.

 - It covers your damage without regard to fault.